 Are you dreaming of a new kitchen and wondering how much you’ll need to invest?
 We breakdown the costs for two kitchen remodels and what factors drive those costs.

 St. Louis Park Kitchen & Primary Suite Addition

 A remodel is underway.
 Take a look inside.

 Follow along as we build a shed dormer addition along the upper level of this St. Paul Cape Cod.

 Matching Millwork Profiles

-Millwork is a term used to describe woodmill supplied products applied to the interior of a home, such as baseboards, crown moldings, window and door casing, and stair components.
+Millwork is a term used to describe woodmill-supplied products applied to the interior of a home, such as baseboards, crown moldings, window and door casing, and stair components.
 All the new millwork selections for this project were selected to match profiles (shapes) in the existing home, which we noted during our as-built process.
-This means, we actually came to the home, measured, and photographed existing millwork profiles to tie in any new elements seamlessly.
-To match the existing base, for example, we used ½” x 3 ¼” rounded, poplar trim boards with a secondary, ½” x ¾” cap, called a “shoe.”
+This means we came to the home, measured, and photographed existing millwork profiles seamlessly to tie in any.
+To match the existing base, for example, we used ½” x 3 ¼” rounded, poplar trim boards with a secondary ½” x ¾” cap, called a “shoe.”
 The approach to selecting window and door casing was no different, aligning the addition even more closely with the aesthetic of the rest of the home.
 Once the millwork was selected and then installed, our painters returned to the house to finish all the interior painting, which we will discuss more in the next post!

 Picking A Cabinet Style

 During the design process, we talked with our clients to uncover what cabinet species and finishes were best suited for the project and what styles fit the client’s vision of their newly remodeled home.
 In this case, the team selected custom, paint-grade shaker cabinets for the majority of the home, with a few notable and worthwhile deviations in the kitchen and primary suite bath.